scosman/secret_share/README.md

 1. Private key never leaves the senders device
 2. Private key is never written to a file or shown on screen, they are only kept in memory
-3. One time keys: fresh keys every sessions
+3. New random keys for every session
 4. No servers, no one to trust
 5. Uses standard, strong, boring encryption: RSA-OAEP and AES-GCM
 6. Uses golang's standard crypto package (formally audited)
 7. No dependencies except golang.org/x/term (Google maintained)
 8. Open source: build yourself or use public builds from Github Actions with checksums
+9. Tiny: read all the code in about 5 minutes

 ## Technical Details